Looking to Plan a Pacific Northwest Meeting?

 and rapids to ride in Boise, Idaho.

-At the beginning of this year at the 370-room Tulalip Resort Casino,
+Three miles south of the 370-room Tulalip Resort Casino,

-about 30 minutes north of Seattle, all 30,000 square feet of meeting space was closed for a renovation that was completed in March.
+about 30 minutes north of Seattle, a second casino owned by the Tulalip Tribes is under construction.
+The Quil Ceda Creek Casino will open a state-of-the-art 127,000-square-foot gaming floor in early 2021.
+At Tulalip, all 30,000 square feet of meeting space have been renovated, completed in March 2019.
 The property's event facilities include a 15,000-square-foot ballroom, a 4,800-square-foot junior ballroom and 6,000

 square feet of pre- and post-function space.